-

 What information is released to the public from federal records depends on whether a person requests information that FOIA allows to be released or if you or your next of kin authorize its release.

-Without your authorization (or your next of kin’s if you are deceased), the government can only release limited information from your official military personnel files.
-Information they can release, includes:
+Without your authorization (or your next of kin’s after your death), the government can only release limited information from your official military personnel files.
+Information it can release includes:

 - Dates and branch of service

-With your authorization (or your next of kin’s if you are deceased), a federal agency can release any information not available to the public under FOIA.
+With your authorization (or your next of kin’s after your death), a federal agency can release any information not available to the public under FOIA.
 The authorization must:

 - Be in writing